Biography

 MISSIONS

 In the September of 2004, I rode along with a good friend of mine, Jacy Hobbs, as she went to the airport to leave for Hammanskraal, South Africa.
 Jacy went to teach for a year at Jabulane Christian Academy, the school at Bethesda Children’s Village.
 The Bethesda ministry had been a well known ministry at our church for some time.
 In December, 2005 God began to lay on my heart a desire to go and serve at Bethesda for a short time during my summer break.
 My hope was to go and assist with teaching, planning, and organizing, as well as bring some encouragement to Jacy, who had made the decision to stay for a second year.
 In the process, I also gained a desire to know more about the ministry and those involved.
 After much prayer and consideration, I consulted Pastor Whipple and Dean Zimmerman on my idea and they though it sounded good.
 Prior to this trip, God had given me a slight burden in my heart for some time about the possibility of teaching in a mission field.
 God used my time at Bethesda to reveal to me some ways that He could possibly use me in that way.
-While I am not yet ready to commit to a lifetime of vocational ministry, I am open to God’s leading in my life.
+God’s leading in my life.
 I know that God is good, He is sovereign, and He has a plan for me!